Lettin' It All Hang Out: Synopsis

-From chapter 9 he describes his time working as a go-go dancer at 'the Pyramid' in New York and then 'Weekends' in Atlanta, as well as his experience starring in comedy films 'Starrbooty,' 'Mahogany II,' 'American Porn Star,' Psycho Bitch and Voyeur.
-He then discusses the struggles of moving back to New York to continue working as a go-go dancer, working for Micheal Alig, unemployment, homelessness and suicidal thoughts.
+From chapter 9 he describes his time working as a go-go dancer at the Pyramid in New York and then Weekends in Atlanta, as well as his experience starring in comedy films Starrbooty, Mahogany II, American Porn Star, Psycho Bitch and Voyeur.
+He then discusses the struggles of moving back to New York to continue working as a go-go dancer, working for Michael Alig, unemployment, homelessness and suicidal thoughts.

-From chapter 12 Rupaul talks about moving back to New York and improving his skills in performing in drag, alongside adopting a more glamorous drag look.
+From chapter 12 RuPaul talks about moving back to New York and improving his skills in performing in drag, alongside adopting a more glamorous drag look.
 He gives a detailed description of the contents of his typical drag act, and describes the social climate in New York that he believes helped people connect with his performances.
 He also includes advice on how to lip sync and a list of his favorite songs to lip sync to in this section.
 He then describes his struggles with both alcoholism and sobriety.
-After this, he discusses his time recording his album Supermodel of the World and the inspiration behind it, as well as the process of filming the music video for Supermodel (You Better Work) and a description of his typical performance of it during the Supermodel world tour.
+After this, he discusses his time recording his album Supermodel of the World and the inspiration behind it, as well as the process of filming the music video for "Supermodel (You Better Work)" and a description of his typical performance of it during the Supermodel world tour.

-Rupaul goes on to describe his rise to fame in both America and Europe and his experience working with different interviewers and celebrities such as Milton berle, Courtney Love, Kurt Cobain, Queen Latifah and Elton John.
+RuPaul goes on to describe his rise to fame in both the US and Europe, and his experience working with different interviewers and celebrities such as Milton Berle, Courtney Love, Kurt Cobain, Queen Latifah and Elton John.
 He also discusses how he chooses to identify himself and his experience with fame and the press.
-The book comes to an end with his thoughts on masculine culture and "goddess energy," a chapter on his relationship with his father and how it affected his romantic relationships with men, and his thoughts on loving yourself in order to allow others to love you.
-The afterword contains an anecdote about Rupaul meeting Diana Ross, a celebrity he describes idolising throughout the book.
+The book comes to an end with his thoughts on masculine culture and "goddess energy", a chapter on his relationship with his father and how it affected his romantic relationships with men, and his thoughts on loving yourself in order to allow others to love you.
+The afterword contains an anecdote about RuPaul meeting Diana Ross, a celebrity he describes idolizing throughout the book.